 Overseas economies -- mainly advanced economies -- have continued to grow at a moderate pace, despite the slowdown in emerging economies.
-Exports and industrial production have recently been more or less flat, due mainly to the effects of the slowdown in emerging economies.
+In this situation, exports have been picking up, although sluggishness remains in some areas.
 On the domestic demand side, business fixed investment has been on a moderate increasing trend as corporate profits have continued to improve markedly.
 Against the background of steady improvement in the employment and income situation, private consumption has been resilient and housing investment has been picking up.
-Public investment has entered a moderate declining trend, although it remains at a high level.
+Public investment has been on a moderate declining trend, although it remains at a high level.
+Industrial production has continued to be more or less flat.
+Meanwhile, business sentiment has generally stayed at a favorable level, although somewhat cautious developments have been observed in some areas.